GrinonBarrett/Taksidos/Core Rules/8=Spells and Magic/1=Basic Spells (243).md

 **At Higher Tiers**: Each tier beyond minimum allows you to extend the size of the thorns by a foot.

 **Critical Failure**: The thorns stil emerge, but damage all clothes and armor worn by a ceature from which they grow.
 The thorns inflict an attack against you with a bonus equal to the tier of the spell.

+#### Grim Return

+**Minimum Tier**: 4

+**Casting Time**: 1 reaction, which you take in rrsponse to dying

+**Effect**: You empower your final thoughts with magic as you picture someone you care tonprtect (you choice of a creature you know).
+Your flesh begins to loosen itself from your skeleton in a subtle fashion.
+After 1d12+2 rounds, a reanimated skeleton forms from your remains- though it retains your class features and heroism.
+For a number of hours equal to the spwll's tier, it retains a semblence of your consciousness and is not mindless.
+When this wears off, it will become mondless again- with its core perogotive to protect that creature which you had imagined.

+If the spellcheck was a critical success, it also reatins any spells you knew and retains its skills and weapon training.

+This spell fails if cast by a creature with no skeletal structure.

+**At Higher Tiers**: When cast at 5th tier or greater, in addition to the benefits noted above, the skeleton's points of undeath are increased by 5% for each tier beyond minimum.

+**Critical Failure**: The spell seems to function as normal, but no portion of your consciousness is retained.
+Instead, for a number of days equal to the spell's tier, it will seek to hunt down and destroy the creature you imagined.
+It is mindless during this time.
+It knows the general direction of the creature but not the exact distance.

 #### Guarding Globe